 With so many brands and options, choosing a lightweight tent can be hard going.
-It’s often a case of aiming for as many of the features you value the most
+It’s often a case of looking for as many of the features you value that has been designed into the one tent.

 The dome structure is simple and strong, and this tent handles strong winds and heavy rain well.
 The simple guy ropes are well positioned to provide additional strength if needed.

-The footprint of this tent is quite compact, making it easy to pitch in a variety of spots.
+The footprint of the Snow Peak FAL 3 is quite compact, making it easy to pitch in a variety of spots.
 Dome tents are less peg reliant, which makes them good for use in sandy areas or on tent platforms like those on the Overland Track.

 It is a four season tent with a ‘winter inner’.
 Whilst the inner can be zipped up for warmth, it also has large mesh sections that can be opened up in warmer weather.
 It has a small vestibule in the back and a medium size one at the front.